 COVID-19 pandemic, please visit ferris.edu/coronavirus.

-It is critical to report a positive test result so KCAD can take measures to protect the campus community.
+If you test positive for COVID-19 using any test method, please report your positive status via the “Report a Positive Test Result” portal.
 Even if you are not exhibiting symptoms and feel fine, it is important that you report a positive test result.
 Your information will not be shared with the general public, but KCAD is required to report the number of positive cases.

 KCAD students: All of us—students, faculty, and staff—will need to be flexible and adaptable, and more importantly, we will need to practice empathy and understanding toward one another.
 As we work together to navigate the ongoing impact of COVID-19, we want to be sure our efforts are focused on understanding and addressing your needs as well as ensuring our campus remains a safe and healthy learning environment.